LucianoTheWindowsFan/pcmusic/v2/profile/games/template.md

 [COMPPOSER (HTML)] should be replaced with the person(s) who compsed the game's music, written per webpage naming standards.
 [COMPPOSER] should be replaced with the person(s) who compsed the game's music.
 [GAME RELEASE DATE] should be replaced with the day the game was released.
-[GAME RELEASE DATE] should be replaced with the day the game was released.
 [VERSION] should be replaced with the set's latest version number.
 [LATEST VERSION RELEASE DATE] should be replaced with the release date of the set's latest version.
 [WIDTH] should be replaced with the image width.
-[HEIGHT] should be replaced with the image height.
+[HEIGHT] should be replaced with the image height, usually 240px.

 <!DOCTYPE html>
 <html>